EDRN/P5/docs/nci-deployment.md

 👉 **Note:** By "database", we are referring to _both_ the PostgreSQL database that contains the portal content and the `media` folder that contains the media blobs (images, PDF files, PowerPoints, etc.)

-Up to and including version 6.19.0 of the portal, [NCI Drupal Jenkins](https://nci-drupal-jenkins.nci.nih.gov/jenkins/login?from=%2Fjenkins%2F) automated the deployment of the software to the development, staging, and production tiers.
-Based on information from [Mahdi Dayan](mahdi.dayan@nih.gov), this will still be the case with the transition to [Oracle Linux 8](https://docs.oracle.com/en/operating-systems/oracle-linux/8/index.html) (OL8) and version 6.20.0 and later versions.
+Up to and including version 6.19.0 of the portal running on [Oracle Linux 7](https://docs.oracle.com/en/operating-systems/oracle-linux/7/), [NCI Drupal Jenkins](https://nci-drupal-jenkins.nci.nih.gov/jenkins/login?from=%2Fjenkins%2F) automated the deployment of the software to the development, staging, and production tiers.
+Based on information from [Mahdi Dayan](mahdi.dayan@nih.gov), this will still be the case with the transition to version 6.20.0 of the portal on [Oracle Linux 8](https://docs.oracle.com/en/operating-systems/oracle-linux/8/index.html) (OL8).

 ## Current Hosts